GUARDIAN HOME PROGRAM

 GUARDIAN HOME PROGRAM BENEFITS

-Cost Savings: You can get a top quality Australian Labradoodle puppy for a fraction of the going pet price, or even at a refund of a portion of your security deposit by gaining obedience/agility titles or service/therapy dog certifications.
+Cost Savings: You can get a top quality Australian Labradoodle puppy for a fraction of the going pet price.
 Barberry Brook Labradoodles selects and places our “pick of the litter” puppies in our Guardian Home Program and this allows our families an opportunity to have some of the best Australian Labradoodles in the world as their family pet.

 CONTRIBUTION TO THE FUTURE OF THE BREED